Latest news

 ● Scarring

-To arrange an appointment to discuss hernia repair surgery, please get in touch with Mr Andrew Clarke by calling our clinic on 07501 150298, or fill out the contact form.
+To arrange an appointment to discuss hernia repair surgery or double hernia surgery, please get in touch with Mr Andrew Clarke by calling our clinic on 07501 150298, or fill out the contact form.